content-strategy-forum/csf-glossary/interface-text.md

 category: frontend strategy
 title: Interface text

-description-155chars: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
+description: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
 Not the same as microcopy.

-summary-50words: The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you.
+summary: The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you.

 figname: placeholder
 figalt: A placeholder.
 Huzza!